gft-academy-pl/gcp-anti-fraud-detector/05-sms-notifications.md

 ### Trigger sending SMS notifications with Cloud Function

 ## Agenda
-- create send grid account
-- create token
+- quickly descibe the goal (just to show that it can be integrated with multiple sytems)
-- deploy function
+- depoloy function